 Safe sleeping and sudden infant death syndrome (SIDS)

 Sudden infant death syndrome is one of the most common

 causes of death for babies 1 month to 12 months old.
-Most babies who die of

-SIDS are 2 to 4 months old.
 Although SIDS cannot be predicted or completely

 placing your baby to sleep on his or her back can help

 prevent this tragedy.
 For more information, see the topic

 accidents by using common sense and appropriate equipment that meets all safety